shivangp76/sioyek/docs/commands/open_link.md

 for_commands:

 doc_body:
+Opens PDF links using keyboard.
 Displays a symbol next to each visible link and jumps when user enters the link symbol.